-Mama has been silent…for awhile.
+Mama has been silent…for awhile, she just write in her blog ladyVPN.
 Mama’s not sure whether Mama just lost the passion, couldn’t find her voice or just got lazy…it could be a combination of the three but every time Mama sat down to write, nothing came.
 The passion was gone and what did come out was contrived and did not flow like lava…like it did before.
 That was until Friday, December 14, 2012, when 21 innocent children and 7 heroic teachers and staff members were tragically gunned down at a public elementary school.
 Everything stopped and the words wouldn’t stop flowing through Mama’s head all the way down to Mama’s fingers.

 Now five days later, Mama still can’t move past the tragedy that occurred.
 Politicians are pointing fingers at each other blaming each other for the lack of gun control, school administrators across the country are implementing intruder disaster plans complete with code words and installing additional security cameras with these wireless alarm systems reviews, as well as using the Locksmith services in Atlanta GA found at http://www.unlockitlocksmith.com/, and Mamas and Daddies are holding their children tight not wanting to let go for fear that the world has in fact gone crazy.
 For safety for your family, you must call for the right services.
 The locksmith frisco will give you what you deserve for your family, safety locks and keys to protect you inside your home.